Good Character is Important for Success in Life

 You may have character flaws that turn off other people in wanting to deal with you.

-Sarah had said that Beth was often dishonest and would sometimes steal.
+Sarah told Carly that Beth was often dishonest and would sometimes steal.

-Because of this reputation, Carly was hesitant to invite Beth over.
+Because of this reputation, Carly was hesitant to invite Beth over to her place.
 However, several others told Carly that Beth was actually very honest and that Sarah had a grudge against her, so she was spreading rumors about Beth.

 If others see you being dishonest or harmful to others, they will judge your character traits negatively.
 However, if you seem kind and straightforward, they will judge you in a positive sense.
 Typically, people expect positive type of behavior.